cgwire/kitsu/docs/getting-started-production/README.md

 Enter your production name, choose **TV Show** if you need more than one episode.

-Then you have to fill technical information, as the number of FPS, the Ration, Resolution.
+Then you have to fill in technical information, as the number of FPS, the Ration, Resolution.

-All theses data will be used when Kitsu will reencode the video previews uploaded.
+All these data will be used when Kitsu reencodes the video previews uploaded.

-Then you need to define a start and end dates for your production.
+Then you need to define start and end dates for your production.

 ![Add a production](../img/getting-started/add_production.png)

-On the next part 3 to 6, you can define your production pipeline.
+In the next part, 3 to 6, you can define your production pipeline.
-First you need to select your asset task type, shot task type, then the task status and asset types.
+First, you need to select your asset task type, shot task type, and task status and asset types.

 ![Add a production Pipeline](../img/getting-started/add_production_pipe.png)

 Then 7 and 8 are the option parts.
-If you already have a spreadsheet with your asset / shot.
+If you already have a spreadsheet with your asset/shot.

-See batch Action section for more details
+See batch Action section for more details.

 [Batch Action](../batch-action/README.md#create-assets-from-a-csv-spreadsheet-file)